utkarsh-kumar4/Image-Blurring-Tool/README.md

 imshow(blurred_image);
 ```

-### 🔍 How It Works

-1. **Load Image**: Reads the image file and processes each color channel separately if it's an RGB image.
-2. **Create Output**: Extracts a sub-matrix around each pixel based on the blur width.
+### Code Explanation

+This MATLAB tool performs image blurring using a mean filter.
+The core function `blur(img, w)` takes an image file and a blur width `w` as input.

+1. **Loading the Image**: The image is read using `imread`.
+If the image is in color (RGB), it processes each channel (Red, Green, Blue) separately; otherwise, it processes the grayscale image directly.

+2. **Creating Output Image**: For each pixel in the image, a sub-matrix of size `(2w+1) x (2w+1)` centered on the pixel is extracted.

-3. **Calculate Mean**: Computes the average of pixel values within the sub-matrix for blurring.
+3. **Calculating Mean**: The mean of the pixel values within this sub-matrix is computed and assigned to the corresponding pixel in the output image.

-4. **Handle Edges**: Adjusts sub-matrices for edge pixels to prevent out-of-bounds errors.
+4. **Handling Edge Cases**: For pixels near the edges, the sub-matrix is adjusted to avoid going out of bounds.

-5. **Display**: Converts the output to 8-bit format and displays it.
+5. **Displaying the Result**: The processed image is converted to an 8-bit unsigned integer format and displayed using `imshow`.

+The blurring effect smooths the image by averaging pixel values, reducing high-frequency noise and details.

+---

 ### 🛠️ Dependencies
 - MATLAB (R2018b or later)